project-open-data/db-to-api/readme.md

 How to Register a Dataset
 -------------------------

-Edit `config.php` to include the following for each dataset:
+Edit `config.php` to include a a single instance of the following for each dataset (including as many instances as you have datasets):

 ```php